Epilepsy & Seizures

 (3) History of fetal distress in labor with seizures incorrectly attributed to intrauterine hypoxia.

 Other atypical presentations involve unusual responses to medication.
-One patient developed pyridoxine-dependent seizures 6 weeks after the successful discontinuation of phenobarbital used to control neonatal seizures (39).
+One patient developed pyridoxine-dependent seizures 6 weeks after the successful discontinuation of phenobarbital used to control neonatal seizures (38).
 Initial pyridoxine treatment failure followed months later by the successful treatment of recurrent seizures with pyridoxine has also been reported (03).
-Pyridoxine-dependent seizures were genetically confirmed in a 19-year-old patient with a history of neonatal seizures associated with shunted hydrocephalus and refractory status epilepticus (82).
-Symptoms manifesting in the phenotypic spectrum of patients with pyridoxine-dependent epilepsy have been described (95).
+Pyridoxine-dependent seizures were genetically confirmed in a 19-year-old patient with a history of neonatal seizures associated with shunted hydrocephalus and refractory status epilepticus (77).
+Symptoms manifesting in the large phenotypic spectrum of patients with pyridoxine-dependent epilepsy have been described (91).

 EEG abnormalities.
-Patients with pyridoxine dependency do not have a characteristic EEG pattern (90).
-In a retrospective study of pretreatment pyridoxine-dependent epilepsy patients, Mikati and coworkers identified high-voltage, bilaterally synchronous 1- to 4-Hz EEG activity that occurred in bursts and was associated with intermixed spikes and sharp waves (61).
-Nabbout and colleagues also found high-voltage rhythmic delta activity in neonates, but the activity was continuous rather than paroxysmal (69).
-Continuous and discontinuous backgrounds, suppression burst-like patterns, and hypsarrhythmia have been reported (69; 70).
+Patients with pyridoxine dependency do not have a characteristic EEG pattern (87).
+In a retrospective study of pretreatment pyridoxine-dependent epilepsy patients, Mikati and coworkers identified high-voltage, bilaterally synchronous 1- to 4-Hz EEG activity that occurred in bursts and was associated with intermixed spikes and sharp waves (55).
+Nabbout and coworkers also found high-voltage rhythmic delta activity in neonates, but the activity was continuous rather than paroxysmal (64).
+Continuous and discontinuous backgrounds, suppression burst-like patterns, and hypsarrhythmia have been reported (64; 65).
 However, the features were not found in all patients reviewed.
 Such activity noted in a neonatal recording may suggest pyridoxine-dependent seizures, but the absence of the finding does not rule out the diagnosis.
-A normal EEG does not exclude the diagnosis either (61).
+A normal EEG does not exclude the diagnosis either (55).
 On the other hand, the EEG response to pyridoxine-IV neither identifies nor excludes pyridoxine-dependent epilepsy (14).

 Diagnosing pyridoxine-dependent epilepsy is important because early treatment improves outcome.
-Unfortunately, infants with early-onset seizures initially responsive to routine anticonvulsants have a poor prognosis.
+Unfortunately, infants with early-onset seizures initially responsive to routine antiseizure medications have a poor prognosis.
 A correlation with the delay before treatment has been found.
 In early-onset pyridoxine-dependent epilepsy, a delay of up to 4 days does not seem to cause additional harm, whereas delays of more than 1 week are associated with an increased risk of learning difficulties and cerebral palsy.
-Patients with a later onset tolerate much longer delays without apparent harm (07a).
-No association between prognosis and delay before treatment was found by Haenggeli and colleagues; however, in this study, age at onset was not considered (41).
+Patients with a later onset tolerate much longer delays without apparent harm (07).

 Some evidence suggests that antenatal pyridoxine supplementation may be effective in preventing intrauterine seizures, decreasing the risk of complicated birth and improving neurodevelopmental outcome (14).